programmatordev/php-api-sdk/README.md

 - Event listeners;
 - ...and more.

-All methods are public for full end user hackability 🔥.
+All methods are public for full hackability 🔥.

 ## Requirements